richgieg/TournamentResults/README.md

 ## Run the Test Suite
 Use a command line terminal for the following steps.

-Clone the repository to your local system, launch the VM, then connect to the VM via SSH:
+Clone the repository to your local system, then launch the VM:
 ```
 git clone http://github.com/richgieg/TournamentResults
 cd TournamentResults/vagrant
 vagrant up
+vagrant ssh
 ```

+*It may take several minutes for the VM to spin up when you're launching it for the first time, since the VM image is being fetched and the one-time configuration must take place.
+Please be patient.*

 Connect to the VM via SSH, create the database, then run the test suite:
 ```
-vagrant ssh
 cd /vagrant/tournament
 psql -f tournament.sql
 python tournament_test.py